DECISIONS, DECISIONS: What to do when the waiting game is over

 What to do:

-2. Can I afford it?
+Can I afford it?
 Read and fully understand your financial offer to determine what you will be expected to pay before accepting an offer.
 These offers usually come within 2 weeks of your admissions decision so continue checking your emails and portals!
-It is a good idea to see what other financial offers you receive when admitted to other colleges as you may be able to negotiate the financial award offered to you.
+It is a good idea to see what other financial offers you receive from other universities as you may be able to negotiate.

-“I got denied from my first choice school.”
+“I got denied from my first choice school.
+Should I appeal this decision?”

 Please contact me for advice and guidance if you have further questions on how to proceed with your admissions decision!